 Question 7a

+Grading: 6/10. -2 for not using KM methods to report statistics with censored data. -2 for incorrect descriptive statistic (men should tend to have higher bilirubin than women; see key).

 The data suggest that sex may have a confounding association between death and bilirubin.
 Males had a mean bilirubin level of 2.872 mg/dl, while females had a mean level of 3.306 mg/dl.
 Furthermore, the proportion of deaths observed in females was lower, 103 deaths from 276 observations (37.3%); whereas males had 22 deaths from 36 observations (61.1%).